Luminous Matter

 Hat & Beard Press, Los Angeles

-This is a video of our multimedia presentation of Metamorphoses (Special Problems Press, 2021), photographs from Chile by Kate Joyce, with translation by Andrew Berns and live soundscapes by Justin Ray, aka RMX#13.
-Live recording from event at SITE Santa Fe, March 11, 2022
+Multimedia presentation of Metamorphoses (Special Problems Press, 2021), photographs from Chile by Kate Joyce, translation from the Latin by Andrew Berns, and live soundscapes by Justin Ray, aka RMX#13.

 00:00—07:45 Introduction